Guidance issued by the Welsh Ministers under regulation 16 of the Health Protection (Coronavirus Restrictions) (No. 5) (Wales) Regulations 2020.

 - asking your staff to take extra care with social distancing

 Anyone who is asked to self-isolate should follow the self-isolation guidance.
 They can also review our contact tracing guidance and support.

 An employer must not make it difficult for employees to self-isolate.
 An employer who does this may be issued with a fixed penalty notice of up to £10,000 and could face prosecution.

-You must share your visitor/customer log if asked to do so by the service.
+You should share your visitor/customer log if asked to do so by the TTP service.
 This is to identify other people who may have come into contact with the person who tested positive.
-They will look at the period up to 2 days before their symptoms started.
+They will look at the period up to 2 days before the positive individual’s symptoms started.
 It is also used to help identify clusters.
 This is where more than one case appears to point back to a common place and time.
-The service will follow up any customers and visitors identified as confirmed contacts.
-They will make the contact, you are not expected to do this yourself.
+The TTP service will follow up any customers and visitors identified as confirmed contacts.
+They will make the contact with those individuals, you are not expected to do this yourself.